cmse822/project-1-team1/roofline/roofline_writeup.md

 | Stencil   | 0.50                            | Comp | 13.60 | Mem | 6.00 |
 | 3-D FF    | 1.64                            | Comp | 13.60 | Comp | 13.60 |

-For the `SpMV` kernel, performance is compute bound for the L1 cache, and memory bound for the DRAM cache.
-Storage of the amtrix should be optimized so that all of the matrix elements that are needed for the next steps of the computation are stored in L1 cache.
-Additionally, SIMD instructions can be used to great advantage due to the structure of matrix-vector multiplication.
-For `LBMHD`, the paper remarks that the no-allocate store optimization yields maximal operations intensity.
-This is the same operational intensity as is need to reach the ridge point for both L1 cache and DRAM on the AMD 20.

 - **Intel18**